ANPI: History

 The National Association of Italian Partisans was created by volunteers who took part in the war in the central regions of the Italian peninsula.

 After the fall of the Italian Social Republic, the ANPI spread over the country as far as the southern tip of Italy.
 Most of the partisans who fought came from the center-north of Italy, but there were also members from Yugoslavia, Greece and France.

-On 5 April 1945, the day that the ANPI was recognized as a charitable foundation, the association represented all the Italian partisans and was managed by a council where the different brigades that fought in the war were present (Brigate Garibaldi, Ferruccio Parri’s Giustizia e libertà, Brigate Matteotti, Mazzini Society, independent groups and Catholic partisans groups.
-But after the first national congress, which took place in Rome in 1947, problems arose due to different visions of internal and foreign politics within the group.
+On 5 April 1945, the day that the ANPI was recognized as a charitable foundation, the association represented all the Italian partisans and was managed by a council reuniting the different brigades that fought in the war (Brigate Garibaldi, Ferruccio Parri’s Giustizia e libertà, Brigate Matteotti, Mazzini Society, independent groups and Catholic partisans groups), but after the first national congress, which took place in Rome in 1947, problems arose due to different visions of internal and foreign politics within the group.

-The intense discussions eventually led to the following partisan groups leaving the association: